Learn the Basics About Fundamental Analysis

 In the following Screens, ABC's P/E Ratio is 43.60 whereas XYZ's P/E Ratio is much lower.

-The P/E ratio has some flaws.
+The P/E model is not applicable in all cases.
 If the company has losses or breaks even, then there are no earnings to compute.

 Earnings per Share (EPS) is calculated by dividing net income by the weighted average common shares outstanding.
 It is

 used in fundamental analysis for valuation purposes.
 This calculation works well when looking at the past, but if an analyst

 wants to look at the future, they need to calculate EPS based on the expected outstanding shares in the future.